 I would review both the shows in short and then you may take a call as per your choice and taste.

 Zangoora is the first live show crafted at KOD.
-The show has been running for 1.5 years and when I went they were running it 800th show.
+The show has been running for more than 3 years and when I went they were running it 800th show.
 The producers have unleashed and put forward all their technical capabilities and stun the audience with amazing 3D mapping patterns, beautiful designs and Ariel shots.
 It is clearly visible from the plot that the producers have focused more on visual delight.
 May be because this was the very first show at KOD and the expectations were high.
 Recently, the show has Hussain Kunjerwala as a lead who ads spark to the stage.

-However, as the show was crafted a couple of years ago, the songs in the entire musical event are slightly dated.
+However, as the show was crafted a few years ago, the songs in the entire musical event are slightly dated.
 Also, as they aren’t evergreen you may not be all ears.
 When I say the plot is weak, one of the sequences I am reminded is one where a prince (dressed like Hrithik Roshan of Jodha Akhbar) dancing and singing ‘Pehla Nasha’ of ‘Jo Jeeta Wohi Sikandar’ and ‘Khuda Jaane’ of ‘Bachana Ee Haseeno’.
 But then the entire ‘Pehla Nasha’ song is performed in air.
 So as I said, Zangoora lacks a logic but is picturesque.

 Jhumroo has been introduced in KOD’s kitty quite recently and has completed 120 shows when I saw it.
 It is relatively new and fresh than Zangoora for the audience.
 Its very evident that the producers have learned from the feedback of Zangoora and incorporated things very cleverly.
 Jhumroo is based on evergreen songs from Kishore Kumar and each song fits the situation perfectly.
 The story carries a lot of emotion till the end along with nice comic punches among friends.
 The songs are melodious and leaves you tapping your feet.